-Our executive officers and their ages as of June 14, 2022 and positions with Dave are provided in the table below and in the additional biographical descriptions set forth in the text below the table.
+Our executive officers and their ages as of April 14, 2023 and positions with Dave are provided in the table below and in the additional biographical descriptions set forth in the text below the table.

-Name Age Position Jason Wilk 36 Chief Executive Officer, President and Director Kyle Beilman 34 Chief Financial Officer and Secretary
+Name Position Jason Wilk 37 Chief Executive Officer, President and Director Kyle Beilman 35 Chief Financial Officer and Secretary

 Our board of directors chooses our executive officers, who then serve at the discretion of our board of directors.
-There are no other family relationships among our directors or executive officers.